pviara/pviara/README.md

+Hi! 👋
-I'm a web developer specialized in the JavaScript ecosystem. 👨‍💻 I love to craft high-quality software through meticulous testing and effective coding practices.
+I'm a **web developer** specialized in the JavaScript ecosystem. 👨‍💻 I love to craft high-quality software through meticulous testing and effective coding practices.

 Here are the services I have to offer :